tidalmigrations/tidalmigrations.github.io/pages/user guides/public_urls.md

 {% include tip.html content="If you don’t own any domains directly yourself, you can skip to the last step here and try simply searching the domain name in the Public URLs search in Tidal Migrations." %}

+## Step 2
-2. Go to https://whois.com/whois and search the IP you found above, in this case, `205.210.17.179`.
+Go to https://whois.com/whois and search the IP you found above, in this case, `205.210.17.179`.
 From the results you should see a `CIDR` value, note this down.
 In this case it is `205.210.17.0/24`

 {% include image.html file="whois.png" %}

+## Step 3
-3. Go to ipinfo.io and search for the AS number from above.
+Go to ipinfo.io and search for the AS number from above.
 Note down any CIDR ranges that are labelled as netblock ranges.
 In this case the range is `104.194.16.0/22`.
 There can be many `netblock` values listed here, in this case there is only 1.
 If there are more you can note down all of them here.

 {% include image.html file="ipinfo.png" %}

+## Step 4
-4. Go to your account on tidal migrations my_domain.tidalmg.com/#/discover/public_urls.
+Go to your account on Tidal Migrations my_domain.tidalmg.com/#/discover/public_urls.
 Enter the CIDR range you found above, from the whois command or any labelled as netblock from ipinfo.io.
 In this case that is `104.194.16.0/22` and `205.210.17.0/24`.